Deepfakes

 What are deepfakes?

 Deepfakes can be thought of as a digital mask.
-An algorithm superimposes a new face onto a video recording of a person.
-In order for this face to look reasonably realistic, the computer program used requires a large number of images of the "new" face.
+A computer program superimposes a new face onto a video recording of a person.
+To make this face look realistic, the computer program needs a lot of images of the "new" face.
 The more images the program has available, the better the result.
-That is why the most convincing deepfakes so far have always been the faces of well-known people, of whom a large number of images are freely available.
+That is why the most convincing deepfakes so far have always been the faces of well-known people.
+Because there are many pictures of them on the Internet.

 How can I recognize deepfakes?

-In most cases so far, deepfakes can be seen with the naked eye.
-As impressive as the technology on which deepfakes are based is, it is not yet perfect.
-Typical detection features are unnatural facial expressions, a blank look or incorrectly cast shadows on the face.
+In most cases, it has been possible to detect deepfakes with the naked eye.
+As impressive as the technology on which deepfakes are based is, it is still not quite perfect.
+Typical detection features are unnatural facial expressions, a blank look or even incorrectly cast shadows on the face.
 It helps to watch the videos in question in full-screen mode to spot these small errors.

-Of course, it cannot be ruled out that technology will improve in the future so that deepfakes are actually no longer recognizable as such to us.
-There is disagreement about whether, in this case, computer programs can help debunk manipulated videos.
+However, we have to assume that the technology will continue to improve and deepfakes will indeed no longer be recognizable as such.
+There is disagreement as to whether computer programs can help expose doctored videos in this case.
 In any case, there are companies working on such methods.
 Independent of these technical solutions, however, there are also quite conventional methods for verifying the authenticity of deepfakes.

 How can I verify the authenticity of videos?

-All mechanisms that have protected us from misinformation so far also apply to deepfakes.
-Here it is also advisable to first look at the context of the video:
+All the ways that help us verify misinformation can also be applied to deepfakes.
+As always with fake news, you should first look at the context of the video:

 The German Federal Office for Information Security provides a lot of background information on the technical aspects of deepfakes and shows possible detection features.